Dhghomon/easy_rust/README.md

 So structs are for **many things** together, while enums are for **many choices** together.

 To declare an enum, write `enum` and use a code block with the options, separated by commas.
-We will create an enum called `SkyState`:
+We will create an enum called `ThingsInTheSky`:

 ```rust
 enum ThingsInTheSky {